My 2016 Year End Review

 We’ve enjoyed being in our new house for a full year even though we’ve got so many projects we still want to get done.
 Family time has also been really important to us this year.
 We went on a big trip to Napa and San Fran with my family (which I’ll get to later), spent Thanksgiving and Christmas with them, and then traveled to Panama City Beach the day after Christmas, to spend some time with Joe’s fam.
 Next up, maybe babies?!
 2107 is gunna be exciting FO SHO.

 2016 was the most transformative year in my life so far.
 It was a year of figuring out my passions and then breaking through the BS that kept holding me back, leading to one gigantically scary career change.
 But damn, all I can say is that I should have done it sooner.
 I’m now working as a social media manager/copywriter at a company called BlackDog Advertising and I’ve never been so fulfilled during work hours as I am now.
-I get to be freaking creative.
-I get to come up with ideas.
-I get to play.
+I get to be freaking creative, I get to come up with ideas, and I get to play.
 My mind finally has space to do weird things and to wander.
 To make things happen.
 And man, I’m telling you…there’s nothing quite as satisfying as that.

 I also launched my first book this year.
 Corporate Survival Guide For Your Twenties.